Rotational Taylor dispersion in linear flows: Concluding remarks

 In linear flows as considered in this paper, the angular velocity of the particle due to the flow does not depend on the spatial position.
 This spatial uniformity allows us to consider the conservation equation in orientation space only.
 A difficulty would arise if one wishes to consider the rotational dispersion of a particle in flows in the presence of no-slip boundaries such as pressure-driven channel flows.
 In such a quadratic flow field, the angular velocity depends linearly on the transverse coordinate.
 Mathematically, the marginalization of $P(\bx, \bq, t)$ does not lead to a closed equation for $\Psi(\bq, t)$.
 In this case, one often needs to solve the full probability distribution $P(\bx, \bq, t)$ in order to calculate the long-time translational or rotational transport properties.
+As a concrete example, consider the rotational dynamics of a `point' Brownian particle in a planar Poiseuille flow.
+The Smoluchowski equation can be written as

+where $\bOmega$ depends on $y$, which is the transverse coordinate.
+Following the consideration given in section \ref{sec:formulation}, one can show that the average field is governed by